BrentGarcia/FlightManager/README.md

 # FlightManager
-A representation of an airports flight management program.
+A representation of an airports flight management system.